BinarCode/laravel-restify/docs/docs/4.0/filtering/filtering.md

 concatenate: `?only=sortables,matches, searchables` to get all of them at once.
 :::

-## Eager loading - aka withs
+## Related

 When get a repository index or details about a single entity, often we have to get the related entities (we have access to).
 This eager loading is configurable by Restify as following:

 ```php
 public static $related = ['posts'];